mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/01.Actions/docs.en.md

-After adding an action, you can place a decision on the campaign.
+After adding an action, you can place a decision on the Campaign.

 [segments]: </contacts/manage-segments>